gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - continuity across cycles
 - stabilization of the active train
 - strengthening of source confidence
-- preservation of the predictive match
+- preservation and revision of the predictive match
 - symbolic context that did not overwrite lower-level structure

 ---